dariajung/bloom/README.md

 * n is the number of expected elements inserted into the filter
 * and m is the number of bits allocated in the bit array

-The Bloom class takes as its arguments n and fp (the probability for a false positive).
+The Bloom class takes as its arguments n, fp (the probability for a false positive), and k.

 It calculates m thusly: